 Each year, the Appropriation Act and Budget Estimates set out details of the appropriations that Cabinet approves for spending by each agency.
-The responsible authority for a budget sector agency is responsible for ensuring the proper administration by the agency of an appropriation administered by it and ensuring that money and property of or under the control of the agency are properly accounted for.12
+According to the Department of Immigration Finance Manual 2013 -Section 2.1.2 that the responsible authority for a budget sector agency is responsible for ensuring the proper administration of an appropriation administered by it and ensuring that money and property of or under the control of the agency are properly accounted for.

-The Senior Accounts Officer must not certify a payment as correct unless they are satisfied that:
+According to the Department of Immigration Finance Manual 2013 -Section 2.8.4, the Senior Accounts Officer must not certify a payment as correct unless they are satisfied that:

-- i. it is in accordance with an LPO/PO, indent, contract, invoice or other authorisation; - ii. there is documentation that the goods, services or works have been received; - iii. sufficient uncommitted funds are available for payment of the account; - iv. the account is not fraudulent and has not been previously paid; and - v. the expenditure account it is charged to is correct.13
+- i. it is in accordance with an LPO/PO, indent, contract, invoice or other authorization; - ii. there is documentation that the goods, services or works have been received; - iii. sufficient uncommitted funds are available for payment of the account; - iv. the account is not fraudulent and has not been previously paid; and - v. the expenditure account it is charged to is correct.

 Journal voucher must be numbered in sequential order.
 Supporting documents shall be attached to the voucher.
-14 The Senior Accounts Officer must check that:
+According to the Department of Immigration Finance Manual 2013 -Section 16.1.3, the Senior Accounts Officer must check that:

-- i. all relevant details are included on the voucher; - ii. balance are adequately supported; and - iii. the correct amounts have been debited or credited.
-15
+- all relevant details are included on the voucher; - balance are adequately supported; and - the correct amounts have been debited or credited.

-Our review of the Department's payment records noted the following anomalies in the administration and maintenance of accounting records and documents pertaining to payments made during the year;
+The OAG highlighted that the following anomalies in the administration and maintenance of accounting records and documents pertaining to payments made during the year;

-- Supporting documents such as competitive quotes/delivery dockets/ memorandum of understanding were not always attached to the payment vouchers provided for audit verification; and - Despite funds amounting to \$27,061 being allocated for IBMS Project Monitoring Staff, the Department did not make any staff appointments and diverted a sum \$21,874.70 or 81% of the budget to pay for expenses related to other standard expenditure groups.
+- Supporting documents such as competitive quotes/delivery dockets/ memorandum of understanding were not always attached to the payment vouchers provided for audit verification; and - Despite funds amounted to \$27,061 being allocated for IBMS Project Monitoring Staff, the Department did not make any staff appointments and diverted a sum \$21,874.70 or 81% of the budget to pay for expenses related to other standard expenditure groups. - Expenditure recorded in the general ledger contrary to the budget defeats the purpose for which the budget appropriation was provided and misstated the expenditure reported in the Statement of Receipts and Expenditure against the relevant budget allocation. - The above findings indicated inadequate supervisory checks by the Senior Accounts Officer in ensuring compliance with the relevant provisions of the Department's Finance Manual.